alphagov/govuk-frontend/src/components/fieldset/README.md

 # Fieldset

-The <fieldset> element is used to group several controls within a web form.
+The fieldset element is used to group several controls within a web form.
-The <legend> element represents a caption for the content of its parent <fieldset>.
+The legend element represents a caption for the content of its parent fieldset.

 ## Guidance